 Due to abundance of solar radiance and land availability, Texas is poised to lead the country in solar.
 Already, Texas is well on its way.
-As of early 2016, 2,019 megawatts (MW) had signed interconnection agreements with the Electric Reliability Council of Texas (ERCOT), the region's Independent System Operator, and another 14,498 MW of solar projects were in development.
+As of April 2023,12,757 MW megawatts (MW) had signed interconnection agreements with the Electric Reliability Council of Texas (ERCOT), the region's Independent System Operator (ERCOT Fact Sheet).
 In addition to Texas’s suitability for solar, a shift towards solar will benefit Texans by increasing energy independence, improving grid reliability, meeting growing energy demand, and improving air quality.
 Some compelling reasons for expanding solar in Texas are listed below.

 - Energy Security